 At the very least, wait until your dog is older and properly crate trained before getting him a wire crate.
-Nevertheless, here is a highly-rated metal wire dog crate:
+Nevertheless, you can find a highly-rated metal wire dog crate below.

-In the meantime, get a soft dog crate, or plastic one to be safe.
+In the meantime, a soft dog crate, or plastic one are safest.
 Even better if you can find a soft or plastic crate with a divider so you can enlarge the crate as your puppy grows.
 (If the crate is too large, it is possible that he may sleep on one side and use the other side as his potty.)
 A 25-inch long crate is plenty for a puppy, but later, you will probably have to upsize.
-Here are three highly-rated soft and plastic dog crates:

 Some dogs adapt quicker to a small room, run, or doggy playpen.
 If you don’t want to use a crate, you may choose to contain your dog in a pen or puppy-proofed room that’s sealed off with a baby gate.
 These options will give your puppy more room and freedom to stretch out and play with his toys.